F-I-D-O/Manuals/manuals/Programming/Python/Python Workflow.md

 To upgrade pip, use `python -m pip install --upgrade pip`.
 Sometimes, this command end ith an error.
 There can be specific solutions to this, but what always seems to fix the pip is the [get-pip script](https://bootstrap.pypa.io/get-pip.py).
 Download the script and run it using `python get-pip.py`.

+## Local packages
+A useful method how to develop and test packages is to have them installed locally.
+This way, each change in the source code is immediately reflected in the package and also in the code that uses the package.
+To install a package locally, use `pip install -e <path to the package>`.

+Note that the package needs to be properly initialized first, i.e.:
+- at least one `__init__.py` file in the package root (optionally others in subpackages)
+- a `setup.py` file in the parent directory of the package root

 # Pycharm
 ## Configuration
 ### Settings synchronization